Chaos Angel Spanner — Chapter 10: Fashion Meltdown

 Shira smiles.
 “Don’t you remember?
 I already burned my ticket to Pretty City.”

 Shira holds out her fingers to count.
-“One, I’m already famous and/or infamous in my own right.
-Two, I have no intention of becoming a slave of the Fashion-Industrial Complex.
-Three, the Fashion-Industrial Complex are itchin’ to cut my nose, and I won’t let their scalpels come close to my nose.
-Four, I’m such a notorious Styler that no self-respecting New Pretty would accept me no matter how Resculpted I get.
+“One, I’m already famous and/or infamous.
+Two, I have no intention of enslaving myself to the Fashion-Industrial Complex.
+Three, every plastic surgeon in the Fashion-Industrial Complex is just itchin’ to cut my nose, making me want to kill them all slowly.
+Four, I’m exactly the kind of Styler no self-respecting New Pretty would accept no matter how Resculpted I get.
 So, thanks but no thanks.”

 Lala slumps, crestfallen.
 “Aww...”
 She stands back up, holds the brochure out to Jennifer, and smiles at her cheerily.
 “So...
-How about you, Jennifer?”
+How about you, Jenni?”

 Suddenly Lala screams in pain.
 Shira and Jennifer look behind her to see an angry Leila pinching Lala’s collarbone hard.

 “Leila!” cries out Shira.
 “Stop that!”
 Leila lets go.

 Lala turns to face Leila and stumbles back a pace.
 “Leila darling!” she gushes.
 “How lovely to see you!”

 Unsmiling, Leila says, “Hello, Princess FrankenBarbie.”
 Lala gasps in horror at the slur.

 “But Leila,” protests Lala, “I thought we were friends!”